Brothers (2009 TV series): Episodes

+Every episode of the series was directed by Ted Wass.

 Reception

 The pilot received, according to Metacritic, mixed or average reviews.
 Ratings for the show's debut were disappointing and did not improve much over the course of its 13-episode run.
 Fox declined to order any more episodes for the remainder of the 2009-2010 TV season and later confirmed that the show had been canceled.